elenasacristan/treebooks/README.md

 ## Features Left to Implement

-If user is reading the book disable the option to join waiting list
+If the book is not available then display the current reader on the details.html page.

 ## Technologies Used